Kansattica/msync/MANUAL.md

     msync sync
 ```

-- `msync` will copy the files you specify into your `msync_accounts` folder, so don't feel obligated to keep them around after you queue them.
+- `msync queue post` will copy the files you specify into your `msync_accounts` folder, so don't feel obligated to keep them around after you queue them.
 - `msync` does *not* copy attachments when you queue them.
 Attachment paths are converted to absolute file paths and uploaded in place when you `msync sync` up next.
 - The `--body` option to `msync gen` can be useful, especially for prefilling someone's handle in the body of a post, but be careful- your shell might do unwanted things with characters like `!` and `$`.
 - If you're replying to someone else's post, make sure you: